 How much does it cost?

-The cost of applying for a visa is 2761 NTD.
+The cost of applying for a visa is 3281 NTD.
 Payment is made in cash at the time of application.

-• a family member of a citizen of the European Union within the meaning of art.
-2 point 4 in connection with point 3 of the Act of 14 July 2006 on the entry into the territory of the Republic of Poland, residence and departure from this territory of citizens of the European Union Member States and their family members (Journal of Laws of 2019, item 293)
+1. No consular fee is charged for the acceptance and processing of a visa application from a family member of a European Union citizen within the meaning of Article 2 point 4 in connection with point 3 of the Act of 14 July 2006 on the entry, stay, and exit from the territory of the Republic of Poland of citizens of the Member States of the European Union and their family members (Journal of Laws 2024, item 633).

 What is the waiting time?